Easter Island in 4 Days

 Easter Island Airport

 Then, the other 298 passengers are picked up, greeted with flower garlands and taken to their hotels.
-The airport is locked up (there’s only one flight a day), leaving us standing alone in the car park.
+The airport is locked up (there’s only one flight a day), leaving us standing alone in the empty car park.
 Our accommodation (also not cheap) included complimentary hotel pick up.
 We are not happy.
-We manage to find a taxi to take us to Hostal Sunset.
+After a bit of searching (the airport is closed, after all) we manage to find a taxi to take us to PARAÍSO Sunset Bungalows.

-The landlady apologises for failing to collect us (says her friend told her the flight was delayed) and tries to put flowers round our necks in a typical Polynesian welcome, while the old man continues to rant about being abandoned and having to pay $10 for a taxi.
-He has a point; you can see/hear the daily plane land and then take off again from virtually anywhere on the island!
-To make matters worse, the room is damp and smelly and there’s no wifi.
+The landlady apologises for failing to collect us (she says her friend told her the flight was delayed.
+She tries to put flowers round our necks in a typical Polynesian welcome, while the old man continues to rant about being abandoned and having to pay $10 for a taxi.
+He has a point.
+You can see/hear the daily plane land from from virtually anywhere on this tiny island!
+To make matters worse, the room is damp and smelly and the WiFi is broken.

 Hanga Roa